Can a Divorced Person Collect Social Security from an Ex-spouse?

 Necessary Conditions for Applying for Your Ex’s Social Security Benefits

-You are entitled to collect half of your ex’s benefits even if he or she is not yet collecting; however, you must be divorced for a minimum of two years.
+You can collect half of your ex’s benefits, even if they’re not yet collecting.
+However, you must be divorced for at least two years.

-When applying for your ex’s Social Security benefits, understand that you can only claim 50 percent of the amount due that he or she will receive at the age of 66, which is considered full retirement age.
-You also need to be 66 years old to make such a claim.
-If you file for your spouse’s benefits before the age of 66, your payments will be prorated and lower by possibly as much as 32 percent.
+When applying for your ex’s Social Security benefits, note that you can only claim 50 percent of their amount at age 66, considered full retirement.
+You must also be 66 to make this claim.
+Filing before 66 results in prorated and lower payments, possibly by 32 percent.

 If you do not want to wait until you are 66 years old to collect, you can begin applying three months before your 62nd birthday.
 Either go online or visit your local Social Security office.